-Stephen is a solicitor who assists Daniel Leader in the international department, specialising in international environmental and human rights claims against British multinational companies.
+Stephen is an associate solicitor who assists Daniel Leader in the international department, specialising in international environmental and human rights claims against British multinational companies.

 Stephen studied law at the University of Sheffield where he focused on international and human rights law.
 After graduating with a first-class degree in 2014, he joined Leigh Day as a paralegal to work on the Bodo litigation.

 He has been heavily involved in litigating cases of parent company liability before the Supreme Court and Court of Appeal.

 Stephen qualified as a solicitor into the International Department in October 2020.
 Since joining Leigh Day he has worked on the following cases:

 Okpabi & Others v Royal Dutch Shell & the Shell Petroleum Development Company of Nigeria: Claims against Royal Dutch Shell and its Nigerian subsidiary in respect of oil spills in the Ogale and Bille Communities in the Niger Delta.
 In June 2020 Leigh Day represented the Communities in their case before the Supreme Court concerning the question of whether Royal Dutch Shell as a parent company owes the Claimants a duty of care.

 The Bomu-Bonny Oil Pipeline Litigation: Claims against Shell Nigeria on behalf of over 15,000 Nigerian fishermen and women for the loss and damage they suffered as a result of two oil spills that occurred in late 2008 in Bodo community, in the Niger Delta.
 In December 2014, Shell agreed a landmark compensation package of £55m to compensate the claimants.
 Leigh Day still represents the Community in respect of its ongoing claim for clean-up of the oil pollution.